Kessler syndrome: Avoidance and reduction

-Designers of a new vehicle or satellite are frequently required by the ITU to demonstrate that it can be safely disposed of at the end of its life, for example by use of a controlled atmospheric reentry system or a boost into a graveyard orbit.
-For US launches or satellites that will have broadcast to US territories—in order to obtain a license to provide telecommunications services in the United States—the Federal Communications Commission (FCC) required all geostationary satellites launched after 18 March 2002 to commit to moving to a graveyard orbit at the end of their operational life.
+Designers of a new vehicle or satellite are frequently required by the International Telecommunication Union (ITU) to demonstrate that it can be safely disposed of at the end of its life, for example by use of a controlled atmospheric reentry system or a boost into a graveyard orbit.
+For US launches or satellites that will have broadcast to US territories—in order to obtain a license to provide telecommunications services in the United States—the Federal Communications Commission required all geostationary satellites launched after 18 March 2002 to commit to moving to a graveyard orbit at the end of their operational life.
 US government regulations similarly require a plan to dispose of satellites after the end of their mission: atmospheric re-entry, movement to a storage orbit, or direct retrieval.

 A proposed energy-efficient means of deorbiting a spacecraft from Medium Earth Orbit is to shift it to an orbit in an unstable resonance with the Sun or Moon that speeds up orbital decay.

+Several space debris models, designed on catalogues in-orbit fragmentation events, can be used both during the design phase and operative life to estimate the flux of space debris in order to accurately design shielding and collision avoidance manoeuvres.

 One technology proposed to help deal with fragments from 1 to 10 cm in size is the laser broom, a proposed multimegawatt land-based laser that could deorbit debris: the side of the debris hit by the laser would ablate and create a thrust that would change the eccentricity of the remains of the fragment until it would re-enter and be destroyed harmlessly.

 ESA and the Swiss startup ClearSpace plans a mission to remove the PROBA-1 satellite from orbit.

 Potential concerns

-An analysis that determined the 50 "statistically most concerning" debris objects in low Earth orbit determined that the top 20 were all SL-16 upper stages.
+An analysis determined that of the 50 "statistically most concerning" debris objects in low Earth orbit, the top 20 were all SL-16 upper stages.

 The Envisat satellite is a large, inactive satellite with a mass of 8211 kg that orbits at 785 km, an altitude where the debris environment is the greatest—two catalogued objects can be expected to pass within about 200 m of Envisat every year—and likely to increase.
 Don Kessler predicted in 2012 that it could easily become a major debris contributor from a collision during the next 150 years that it will remain in orbit.

 SpaceX's Starlink program raises concerns about significantly worsening the possibility of Kessler syndrome due to the large number of satellites the program is placing in LEO, as the program's goal will more than double the satellites currently in LEO.
-In response to these concerns, SpaceX said that a large part of Starlink satellites are launched at a lower altitude of 550 km to achieve lower latency (versus 1,150 km as originally planned), and failed satellites or debris are thus expected to deorbit within five years even without propulsion, due to atmospheric drag.
+In response to these concerns, SpaceX said that a large number of Starlink satellites are launched at a lower altitude of 550 km to achieve lower latency (versus 1,150 km as originally planned), and failed satellites or debris are thus expected to deorbit within five years even without propulsion, due to atmospheric drag.